glideroggan/dream/readme.md

 # BUGS
+- ✔️Transaction list doesn't update after adding a new transaction
 - transfers should be able to be scheduled
 - when there is only one choice from the search inputs, enter key should select it
 - payment contact search doesn't tab through the results